 Drain the pasta and add a drizzle of olive oil to prevent it from sticking.

-	Then, heat olive oil in a small pot, or our case, a cast-iron skillet.
+Then, heat olive oil in a small pot, or in our case, a cast-iron skillet.
 Once hot, add the diced onion and cook for 5-6 minutes or until translucent.

 In the meantime, add soaked cashews and pasta water to a blender.
 Blend on high until smooth and creamy.
-Pour the cashew cream into the vodka sauce and mix well.
+Pour the cashew cream into the sauce and mix well.

 Add the cooked pasta and nutritional yeast and stir until the pasta is well coated.
 Let it cook for 2-3 minutes on medium-low heat.

 At this point, the pasta will start to cook and absorb the sauce.
 To keep it all creamy, keep adding a splash or two of pasta water as needed.

 Finally, serve into bowls and top off with some vegan parmesan, or another cheese of choice, and fresh basil (all optional).

 Fridge: Let your leftovers cool to room temperature.
 Then, transfer it to a covered container and in the fridge.
 If the pasta and the sauce are stored separately, they can last for up to 7 days.
 If they have been mixed, they will keep for 3 days.